-Stockholders wishing to recommend individuals for consideration as directors must follow the procedures described in Section 11 of the Company's Bylaws, including (among other requirements) the giving of written notice of the nomination to our Corporate Secretary no later than 120 days prior to the first anniversary of the date of the proxy statement for the previous year's annual meeting.
+Stockholders wishing to recommend individuals for consideration as directors must follow the procedures described in Article II, Section 11 of the Company's amended and restated bylaws, including (among other requirements) the giving of written notice of the nomination to our Corporate Secretary no later than 120 days prior to the first anniversary of the date of the proxy statement for the previous year's annual meeting.
 The stockholder's notice must set forth as to each nominee all information relating to the person that would be required to be disclosed in a solicitation of proxies for election of directors pursuant to Regulation 14A under the Exchange Act if the candidate had been nominated by or on behalf of the Board.
 Recommendations by stockholders that are made in this manner will be evaluated in the same manner as other candidates.
+See "Other Matters-Stockholder Proposals and Nominations for the 2019 Annual Meeting."